 The human male reproductive system includes hormonal and structural components.
 These components include the hypothalamic-pituitary-testis axis as well as the epididymis, vas deferens, seminal vesicles, prostate and urethra.
 Production of spermatozoa requires approximately 3 months from the initial duplication of stem cells that are supposed to develop into sperm, through mitotic divisions and the myriad changes that modify sperm, preparing them for ejaculation and fertilization.

 There are various genetic abnormalities that may result in a defect in sperm production or delivery.
-10% to 15% of men with non-obstructive azoospermia may be missing a tiny piece of their Y chromosome (male sex chromosome).
+In fact 10-15% of men with non-obstructive azoospermia may be missing a tiny piece of their Y chromosome (male sex chromosome).
 This condition is called a microdeletion of the Y chromosome.
 The Y chromosome carries several genes that are critical for production of sperm.
 Men who have severely low sperm concentration (including azoospermia – no sperm in the ejaculate) might be missing a small piece of that Y chromosome.

 Klinefelter syndrome is the most common chromosomal genetic abnormality that results in a defect in testicular sperm and testosterone production (primary testicular failure).
-This condition occurs as a result of a male having an extra copy of the X chromosome.
-Klinefelter syndrome can affect testicular growth that often results in impaired development of the testes, resulting in small, hard testicles.
+This condition occurs as a result of having an extra copy of the X chromosome.
+It can affect testicular growth that often results in impaired development of the testes, causing small, hard testicles.
 This syndrome may result in a myriad of signs and symptoms, which may be present during adolescence or young adulthood or may go unnoticed until men are trying to conceive.
 Although many men are not detected with this condition until an infertility evaluation, some men have signs and symptoms such as absent or delayed puberty, tall stature, reduced muscle mass, reduced facial or body hair, enlarged breast tissue, low bone mineral density, low energy, decreased libido, or behavioral and psychosocial problems.
-Although, historically considered a relatively rare syndrome, it is now estimated that roughly 1 in 500-600 males may have Klinefelter's syndrome.
+It is now estimated that roughly 1 in 500-600 males may have Klinefelter's syndrome.

 Congenital bilateral absence of the vas deferens (CBAVD)